onozaty/csvt/README.md

 $ csvt join -1 input1.csv -2 input2.csv -c CompanyID -o output.csv --norecord
 ```

-If the column name in the second CSV file is different from that in the first CSV file, specify it with `--column2`.
+If the column name in the second CSV file is different from that in the first CSV file, specify it with `--column-second`.

 ```
 $ csvt join -1 input1.csv -2 input2.csv -c CompanyID --column2 ID -o output.csv